-And back then, “the trees were unlike anything you’ve ever seen,” according to Tobie Finzel, a volunteer at the Vernonia Pioneer Museum.
+And back then, “the trees were unlike anything you’ve ever seen,” according to museum volunteer, Tobie Finzel.

 “The trees were so big across this country that it would take the men a couple of days with the crosscut saws just to get an old growth tree ready to fell.”

-The museum is inside the only remaining building from those days and it is also on the National Historic Registry.
-The museum houses a remarkable photo collection from the heydays of old growth logging too.
+The museum is inside the only remaining building from those days that is also on the National Historic Registry.

 The Vernonia Pioneer Museum houses a remarkable photo collection from the heydays of old growth logging and provides visitors with a snapshot on a time in Oregon - it is worth your time to visit.

 Be sure to follow my Oregon adventures via the new Grant’s Getaways Podcast:

 Each segment is a story-telling session where I relate behind the scenes stories from four decades of travel and television reporting.

 You can also learn more about many of my favorite Oregon travels and adventures in the Grant’s Getaways book series, including:

 "Grants Getaways I," Photography by Steve Terrill